Employment Law

 Are paid sick days mandatory in Ontario?

-Sometimes.
-Only if reasonable — never for diagnosis details.
+Sometimes — but only if reasonable, and never for diagnosis details.

-You may qualify for disability benefits, accommodation, or protected leave.
+You may qualify for disability benefits, ESA long-term illness leave, or accommodation.

 📞 Call us at 1-855-821-5900 or request a consultation online.